Lemon Eucalyptus Essential Oil

-Major Constituents of Australian Eucalyptus citriodora:
+Major Constituents of Australian Lemon Eucalyptus Essential Oil

-Tisserand and Young do not indicate any known hazards for Eucalyptus Citriodora Oil.
+Tisserand and Young do not indicate any known hazards for Lemon Eucalyptus Oil.
 Reading Tisserand and Young's full profile is recommended.
 [Robert Tisserand and Rodney Young, Essential Oil Safety (Second Edition.
 United Kingdom: Churchill Livingstone Elsevier, 2014), 336.]

 Important Information About the Profiles

-The essential oil information provided on AromaWeb is intended for educational purposes only.
-This data is not considered complete and is not guaranteed to be accurate.
-The oil photos are intended to represent the typical and approximate color of each essential oil.
-However, oil color can vary based on harvesting, distillation and other factors.
-Profiles for several absolutes are included within the directory, and are denoted as such.
+The essential oil information provided on AromaWeb is intended for basic educational purposes only.
+The references to safety information, test results, constituents and percentages is generalized information.
+Essential oils can vary greatly in composition.
+The data is not necessary complete and is not guaranteed to be accurate.
+The essential oil photos are intended to represent the typical and approximate color of each essential oil.
+However, essential oil composition and color can vary based on harvesting, distillation, age of the essential oil and other factors.
+Profiles for several CO2 Extracts and absolutes are included within the directory, and are denoted as such.